robertjankowski/ph-recognition/README.md

 Firstly I decided to use machine learning supervised algorithms such as Gradient Boosting Regressor or SVM (*process_data.ipynb*)

-Then I used unsupervised ML algorithms like KMeans or KNN (*unsupervised_learning.ipynb*)
+Then I used unsupervised ML algorithms like KMeans (*unsupervised_learning.ipynb*)

 Also I try to build neural network in Keras. (*neural_network.ipynb*)

+Add multilabel classification (*classification.ipynb*)

 ### To do next

 Add more datasets

+Write own ML algorithm